subwaymatch/accy570-course-site/content/course/unit-05/introduction-to-lists/why-use-lists.md

 cash_2015 = 21120
 ```

 This may work for simple tasks but gets quickly complicated.
 What if we need the cash balance for the past 20 years?
 We would need to create 20 separate variables.
-Instead of creating multiple variables, we can use lists to represent our data.
+Instead of creating multiple variables, we can use two lists to represent our data.

 ```python
 # In millions